 While Biogen’s experimental Alzheimer’s treatment aducanumab faced yet another snag recently in its convoluted path toward FDA approval, other drugs companies are catching up: Eli Lilly announced on Monday that its investigational drug donanemab showed promise in a mid-stage clinical trial for patients with early symptoms of Alzheimer’s.

-The initial results from the drug’s Phase 2 clinical trial provide much needed hope for the Alzheimer’s community, which has seen setback after setback in drug development.
+The initial results from Eli Lilly and Co’s Phase 2 clinical trial for experimental Alzheimer’s drug donanemab provide much needed hope for the Alzheimer’s community, which has seen setback after setback in drug development.
 Alzheimer’s drug trials have had a 99 percent failure rate, and many drug companies have bailed from developing therapies for Alzheimer’s.

 According to the Lilly’s news release, donanemab slowed the decline of cognition and ability to perform activities of daily living by 32 percent in participants who received the therapy, compared to those who received placebo, meeting its primary goal of statistically significant slowing of decline over 18 months.